Nikolssen/rsschool-cv/cv.md

 * *Telegram:* @nikolssen
 * *Cell phone:* +375 44 788 02 01
 ## Summary
+Hail!
+My name is Ivan, I'm a BSUIR student.
+I aspired to become a Game Developer, however last year we has Swift Master Class that changed my mind.
+So, I would like to become IOS developer.
+Nevertheless, I have Python and Delphi programming experience.
+During working in teams, I'm usualy a leader or his/her assistant.
+I speak Russian and Belarusian as well as English and Polish.
 ## Skills
 * Delphi programming
 * Python programming